Monday, July 09, 2007

 Tara Is A Wonder

 A reader has reminded me that in Pappy's #144 I promised to show stories from Wonder Comics #16, dated February, 1948.
 This is the lead story, "Tara," an outer space strip in the Fiction House-Planet Comics mold.
-The artist and scripter are unknown to me.
+The art is attributed to Gene Fawcette.

 There's an old story about writers in the pulp era of the 1930s, who with a change of setting from Tortuga to Venus, cutlasses to rayguns and pirate ships to rocket ships, could turn a standard pirate tale into science fiction.
 That's pretty much the case with this Tara story.
 You don't have to use a lot of imagination to put it back on earth sailing along the bounding main in the 18th Century, especially with the stilted dialogue.
 Anytime a villain spouts lines like, "Swine!
 Ye comb the universe and bring back none but these cabbage faces…?" or a hero shouts out, "A quick death with the taste of steel in thy throat for this sacrilege, pirate cur!" you've got something entertaining on a whole other level.